fossasia/visdom/README.md

 Optional arguments:
 - `env`: Environment to search for the window in.
 Default is `None`.

+#### vis.win_hash

+This function returns md5 hash of the contents of a window `win` if it exists on the server.
+Returns None otherwise.

+Optional arguments:
+- `env` : Environment to search for the window in.
+Default is `None`.

 #### vis.get_window_data
 This function returns the window data for the given window.
 Returns data for all windows in an env if win is None.